progressdb/ProgressDB/README.md

-# ThreadsDB
-A database for things that follow a thread format e.g Chat, Messages etc.
+# Database for storing & managing your AI chat threads